gica3618/pythonradex/docs/index.rst

 Known issues
 ==============

-- For very high column densities, the code crashes because some of the calculated fractioanl level populations become negative.
+- For very high column densities, the code crashes because some of the calculated fractional level populations become negative.

 Radiative transfer theory